 [TECH 1] [TECH 2] [TECH 3] [TECH 4] [TECH 5] [TECH 6]

-Use of Solder Paste & A Hot Air Pencil
+How to Use Solder Paste & Hot Air Pencil Soldering.
+First Introduced to the World in 1994 by Zephyrtronics!

 MAKING HIGH-QUALITY SMT SOLDER JOINTS